UniMath/agda-unimath/src/foundation/regensburg-extension-fundamental-theorem-of-identity-types.lagda.md

 ### The unbased extended fundamental theorem of identity types

-We can give a similar characterization for a binary family of types `B : A → A → 𝒰` over a not necessarily pointed or inhabited type `A` whose elements are all merely equal.
+We give a similar characterization for a binary family of types `B : A → A → 𝒰` over a not necessarily pointed or inhabited type `A` whose elements are all merely equal.
 In other words, `A` is any π₀-trivial type.
 The characterization asserts that the following are equivalent:

 1. For every `x : A` and every family of maps out of the identity types `f : (y : A) → (x ＝ y) → B x y`, then for every `y : A` the `f y` is a